rescript-lang/rescript-compiler/README.md

 This project has been released to exchange ideas and collect feedback from the OCaml and JavaScript communities.

-It is in an *alpha* stage, and we encourage you to try it and share your feedback.
+It is in an *beta* stage, and we encourage you to try it and share your feedback.

 ## Documentation